- Tour Package

-Today drive to Trongsa approx 5hrs stopping along the way at Wangdue and there is a daliy market which will give you lots of opportunity for photo.
-The drive is very scenic across Pelela pass (3,380 meters) to Trongsa ascending through farm houses and Chendbji chorten, built in Nepalese style with gigantic Buddha’s eyes painted at the four cardinal points.
+Today drive to Trongsa for approx 5hrs stopping along the way at Wangdue and there is a daily market which will give you lots of opportunities for photos.
+The drive is very scenic across Pelela pass (3,380 meters) to Trongsa ascending through farm houses and Chendbji Chorten, built-in Nepalese style with gigantic Buddha’s eyes painted at the four cardinal points.
 After reaching

 The day can be discussed when you are here on the visit to Phobjikha valley.
 There will be lots of stops along the way to Trongsa.